-It seems as if the rumors that have been swirling around for the last six months might be true.
+It turns out the rumors that have been swirling around for the last six months are true.

 In addition, labels indicate that Founders will also be adding new incarnations of Bolt Cutter, Project Pam, Lizard of Koz and Sweet Repute to the Barrel-Aged Series as well, although those labels do not have a the 2017 date on them.

-As with the rest of Founders’ Barrel-Aged Series, the newest incarnation of CBS will be packaged in 750ml bottles, although every release in the series so far as also been packaged in 12-ounce bottles as well.
+As with the rest of Founders’ Barrel-Aged Series, the newest incarnation of CBS will be packaged in 750ml bottles, while 12-ounce bottles are scheduled to begin heading exclusively to the brewery’s international markets outside of the U.S. in mid- to late December.

 An email sent to the brewery for additional information was not immediately returned.